 Florianopolis © Fernando Dall'Acqua

-Florianopolis boasts 42 beaches and is a very popular tourist destination, luring many surfers and sun-worshippers.
+Florianopolis is home to 60 beaches and is a very popular tourist destination, luring many surfers and sun-worshippers.
 In fact, the city might be best known for its surf breaks, with a range of waves to delight both complete amateurs and experienced professionals.
-The best beaches in the city include Barra da Logoa, the ideal surfing beach for beginners; Ingleses Beach, a favourite with tourists and sand boarders; Campeche Beach, a superb surfing beach, with lovely white sands and often turbulent waters; Joaquina Beach, which has very good tourist infrastructure; and Santinho Beach, a peaceful, unspoiled stretch popular with nature-lovers.
+The best beaches in the city include Barra da Logoa, the ideal surfing beach for beginners; Ingleses Beach, a favourite with tourists and sand boarders; Campeche Beach, a superb surfing beach, with white sands and often turbulent waters; Joaquina Beach, which has excellent tourist infrastructure; and Santinho Beach, a peaceful, unspoiled stretch popular with nature-lovers.

 The city is also renowned for its fun and energetic nightlife, its unique culture and folklore, and the great seafood provided by the various fishing villages along the coast.
 The main island, Santa Catarina, is connected to the mainland by three bridges.
 The old Hercilio Luz Bridge, now closed to traffic, is one of the city's most recognisable landmarks, gracing many postcards.

 From a tourist perspective, the city's north is its busiest, most picturesque, and most popular area.
 It contains sites such as the historic city centre, a 19th century market, and the ornate Museu Histórico de Santa Catarina.